Cloud-SPAN/create-aws-instance-1-open-account/_episodes/02-configure-your-account.md

 > The account your created in the last episode is your Root user account and can perform any operation including closing the account.
 It is best practice to use the Root user account only for high-level administration and to create and an **IAM** (Identity Access Managment) user account for day-to-day work.
 It is also best practice to secure the Root user account with multi-factor authentication (MFA).
 >
 > 3. **Create an IAM user account to create and manage your instance.**\
 > IAM user accounts are attached to a **User Group** that has a set of specific permissions (such as reading, writing and deleting) on specified resources.
-We will create a User Group with predefined permissions and a IAM user account in that group.
+We will create a User Group with predefined permissions and an IAM user account in that group.
 >
 > 4. **Create an alias for your account id**.\
 > Your Root user account id is a 12-digit number that is difficult to remember.
 We are going to create an alias that is easier to remember.
 This is especially useful because the alias will replace the 12-digit number in the web address for logging in to your account as IAM user.
+>
+> 5. **Grant your IAM user account the permissions to access the Billing Dashboard**.\
+> The Billing Dashboard of your account is only accessible to the Root user by default.
+As you will mostly be using your IAM user account, it is convenient that you can check your bills and related information with this account too.
+We are going set on the permissions that enable your IAM user account to access the Billing Dashboard.
 {: .callout}

 ## 1. Change the default region of your account to Ireland